shub39/C-Cpp/README.md

 </div>

-This is a repo for my practice and future reference.
+This is a repo for my practice and reference.

 <details>
 <summary><h3>What am I doing?</h3></summary>